-Perhaps because of genetic, physical,
+Perhaps because of genetic,

-Freaks", etc. Some people will listen to
+or "Treble Freaks", etc. Some people will listen to

 pay any attention to the singer but know every bass line.
 The

 point is people are different.
-You may like something
+You may like something completely

-consider "loud enough" or "enough bass"
+personally consider "loud enough" or "enough bass"

 or "too loud", etc. Fortunately the engineers at THX

 studied this very carefully and came up with a technical set of

-The whole concept of surround sound
+The whole concept of surround

-because people are not used to, nor prepared
+frightening to some, because people are not used to, nor prepared

 see what the sound is; and in the case of a movie this becomes

 a momentary distraction instead of an emotional concentration

 toward the screen.